jnicolow/jnicolow.github.io/projects/planet2023.md

 summary: "Lightning talk at Planet Labs’ 'Rise of the Planetary Variables' event at Planet Headquarters in San Francisco, December 2023"
 ---
-On December 12th, 2023 I gave a lightning talk at [Planet](https://www.planet.com/company/) Headquarters in Sand Francisco on how we at the [Coastal Research Collaborative](https://www.soest.hawaii.edu/crc/) user their satellite imagery to monitor coastal erosion along sandy coastlines.
+On December 12th, 2023 I gave a lightning talk at [Planet](https://www.planet.com/company/) Headquarters in San Francisco on how we at the [Coastal Research Collaborative](https://www.soest.hawaii.edu/crc/) user their satellite imagery to monitor coastal erosion along sandy coastlines.

 <img class="img-fluid" src="../img/planet2023/planet_presentation.jpg">